tbender4/kotlin_intro/1_output.md

 ## Closing notes

 Being familiar with the nuances of printing to the screen will be critical going forward as the near entirety of this course will involve printing information to the terminal.
-It is essential to understand this topic despite it being rather dull.
+It is required to understand this topic despite being rather dull.

 ---